Review of Mission2Game Casino

 Getting set up to play at Mission2Game was a pretty simple process, and I was able to go through the instant play platform on my Mac, register an account and then play within just a few minutes.
 There is also the option of downloading and installing a software client if you are running a Windows PC.

-The other games selection at Mission2Game is a tad limited, with variants of Baccarat, Blackjack, Roulette, and Video Poker, along with other games such as Bingo, Keno and Scratch Cards.
+The other games selection at Mission2Game is a tad limited, with variants of Baccarat, Blackjack, Roulette, and Video Poker, along with games such as Bingo, Keno and Scratch Cards.
 I actually found the table games to be perhaps the best looking games in the casino's library.
 The Blackjack, Roulette, and Baccarat games on offer have a good presentation and can be a lot of fun to play.
-Speaking of Mission2Game's Blackjack, it is quite unbelievable but the rules of the game actually result in a player advantage, confirmed here by the Wizard of Odds.
+Speaking of Mission2Game's Blackjack, it is quite unbelievable but the rules of the game theoretically result in a player advantage, which is confirmed here by the Wizard of Odds, though not by actual payouts.
+Make of that what you will.
 I also noticed that another player has reported not being paid by an Ace low straight in Jacks or Better Video Poker, which is apparently by design according to the casino support.
-So I am in two minds about the supposed player advantage in blackjack - firstly I would not expect this situation to last long once word gets around and secondly I do not fully trust the software which is "buggy" to say the least.

 If you are the type of player who enjoys playing in tournaments, Mission2Game also has these available, including free rolls every two days for players who want to compete for prizes.
 They also offer a number of progressive slots jackpots, the largest of which was Trust Fund Baby which sat at a little over $102,000 at the time of this review.

 Banking and customer support